 payments, including online payments and debit card payments.

-The Act specifically defines the offer for “sensitive consumer group” – recipients of social benefits, to whom the Bank must provide 10 free national payment transactions in HRK per month, in addition to a basic account and a direct channel.
+The Act specifically defines the offer for “sensitive consumer group” – recipients of social benefits, to whom the Bank must provide 10 free national payment transactions in EUR per month, in addition to a basic account and a direct channel.

 A power of attorney for account switching is a document by which the consumer authorizes both the "new" and the "old" bank to perform all required actions for the switching service.
 The consumer decides on the scope of the switching service and indicates the scope in the power of attorney.
 Therefore, the consumer decides which incoming credit transfers, standing orders, and direct debits are to be switched.
 A power of attorney has to include: